52Hertzonly/BioSalNet/README.md

 ## 🚀 Features

-*   **Full Training & Evaluation Pipeline**: Complete code for training and testing saliency prediction models.
+*   **Complete Training & Evaluation Pipeline**:We provide the complete code for training and testing saliency prediction models, except for the core model which will be released upon acceptance.
 *   **Multi-Dataset Support**: Data loaders and pre-processing scripts for popular saliency benchmarks (e.g., SALICON, MIT1003, CAT2000).
-*   **Comprehensive Evaluation Metrics**: Implementation of standard saliency metrics (AUC-Judd, NSS, CC, SIM, KL-Divergence, etc.).
+*   **Comprehensive Evaluation Metrics**: Implementation of standard saliency metrics ( NSS, CC, SIM, KL-Divergence, etc.).
 *   **Modular Design**: Easy-to-extend code structure for integrating new models and datasets.
-*   **Reproducible Results**: Scripts to replicate the experiments and comparisons reported in our paper.

 ## ⚙️ Installation